Sex Offender Registration and Notification Act (SORNA) Exchange Portal

 Enables jurisdictions to share contact information in order to make it easier to connect and communicate with the right people about the right issues.

-Fosters cooperation among jurisdictions for a collaborative effort to improve public safety.
+Fosters cooperation among jurisdictions that improves public safety.

 The Institute for Intergovernmental Research (IIR) serves as the technical assistance provider for the SORNA Exchange Portal through the support of grant awards received from the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 IIR supports the SORNA Exchange Portal by hosting, managing, and enhancing the portal and by providing technical assistance to the state, territory, and tribal government agencies that use it.

-For more information, please view the SORNA Exchange Portal fact sheet (PDF) or visit the Sex Offender Registry Tool Web page.
+For more information about the SORNA Exchange Portal (PDF), visit the Sex Offender Registry Tool Web page.